-Christmas trees can be donated from December 26, 2019 through January 31, 2020 at the following locations: Plant Land (located on Old Route 50 east of Breese), Dam East High Water Boat Ramp, and the Little Prairie Nature Trail parking lot, located in the West Spillway at Carlyle Lake.
+Christmas trees can be donated through January 30, 2022 at the following locations: Plant Land (located on Old Route 50 east of Breese), Dam East Highwater Boat Ramp, and the Little Prairie Nature Trail parking lot located in the West Spillway at Carlyle Lake.
+All decorations, including garland and tinsel, must be removed.
+No artificial trees or wreaths.

 Every spring, volunteers from various conservation minded organizations and clubs donate their time to help submerge the trees in the lake as fish shelters.
 These fish shelters provide breeding areas, resting places, and protection.
 They give young fish much needed living spaces where they can feed on plankton and avoid being preyed upon by larger fish.
-The protection provided by the trees allows for a large number of fish to grow to maturity and ultimately provide more fish for anglers.
+The protection provided by the trees allow young fish to grow to maturity and ultimately provide more fish for anglers.

 If you are interested in volunteering to help place Christmas trees in the lake in the spring, contact the Carlyle Lake/Kaskaskia Navigation Project Office at (618) 594-2484 or email at email@example.com